codesandbox/codesandbox-client/packages/homepage/content/changelog/3-9-0/index.md

 1. Repositories Sandboxes in the Dashboard
    Quickly access all our sandboxes linked with GitHub from the dashboard
-2. Codesandbox sets the TS version of the editor dynamically
+2. Codesandbox now sets the TypeScript version of the editor dynamically
-3. Added sass and CSS support to svelte
+3. Added Sass and CSS support to Svelte template

 #### Fixes